 Content marketing is very popular these days, with no shortage of "how-to" articles and content marketing experts; even so, we find that most companies do it wrong - when content has no strategy and purpose behind it.

-When your content doesn't have a clear strategy behind it, it leads to disorganized content and, more importantly, does not attract and convert leads into customers.
+When your content doesn't have a clear strategy behind it, it leads to disorganized content, and more importantly, does not convert leads into customers.

 So how do you 1) attract real leads, and 2) convert them into customers?

 First of all, your content marketing strategy has to address some important questions.
 For example, "What type of visitor/lead are you trying to attract?", "What information are they looking for?", and "Where exactly are they in the buying decision process?"